- Helps prevent dry, cracked hooves

 Soundness in the Horse begins with a healthy hoof.
-And Hoof ReNu is formulated to provide your horse with the ingredients he needs to grow strong, healthy hooves, plus the additional benefit of supporting healthy manes and tails.
-Highly bio-available biotin, methionine, lysine, tyrosine, MSM, calcium, copper, zinc and Sea Kelp are combined to provide the amino acids, trace minerals and vitamins needed to support hoof health.
+And Hoof ReNu provides your horse with the ingredients he needs to grow strong hooves and a healthy mane and tail.
+While providing the amino acids, trace minerals and vitamins needed to support hoof health.
 Hoof ReNu’s concentrated formula does not contain sugar, grains, additives or fillers.

 50mg of Biotin per serving